okohll/abdocs/content/docs/tiles/_index.md

 ---
 A tile on a user's home screen represents an application or module of an application - a collection of data and functionality that forms a coherent whole.

-There are five types of tile, each of which present data in a different way.
+There are four types of tile, each of which present data in a different way.
 * Data tile
     - the most common tile type - from the administrator's viewpoint this is a collection of [views]({{<relref "/docs/views">}}).
 The user can navigate the views, search for data, edit records etc.
 * Image / document library
     - a type of data tile.
 Views which contain a document field can be displayed in 'card' format to show large document previews, rather than the usual 'rows' format
 * Calendar
     - can display any views in the system containing date/time fields in calendar formats, such as a standard month layout, or gannt-like chart
-* Visualisations
-    - rather than a collection of views, displays a collection of charts
 * Comment stream
     - brings together everyone's [comments]({{<relref "/docs/fields/field-types/special-field-types/comment-feeds">}}) (that a user has privileges to see) from everywhere in the system into one place.
 The newest comments are shown in the tile on the user's homepage.
 Clicking on a comment loads the record it's attached to